 Traditional teas are readily available in supermarkets, department stores, and convenience stores.
 There are a wide variety of green tea products sold in the form of powdered tea, teabags, or whole roasted leaves.
 Yujacha, mogwacha and saenggangcha are sold in bottles but also come in the form of powder, packets or tea bags.
 Sikhye and sujeonggwa are sold in cans or bottles in grocery stores.

-This page was last updated in August 2016, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.<Last updated on August 17, 2016>
+This page was last updated on August 17, 2016, and therefore information may differ from what is presented here.